Category:

 Discovery Days are a wonderful tool that allows franchisors and prospective franchisees the chance to meet and get to know each other.
 It is a great opportunity to get the prospect excited about the opportunity and, when used properly, can significantly shorten the closure process.

 Some franchisors schedule the Discovery Day at the beginning of the recruitment process, others near the end.
-Both techniques can work, but we generally recommend to our clients that Discovery Days be held as early as possible, as this allows the franchisor to meet the prospect and evaluate them before they have invested considerable time, manpower and expense in a candidate that may not meet their standards.
+Both techniques can work, but we generally recommend to our clients that Discovery Days be held as early as possible, as this allows the franchisor to meet the prospect and evaluate them before they have invested considerable time, manpower and expense in a candidate who may not meet their standards.
 Meeting early also creates a bond between the prospect and the franchisor, as it allows them to get an understanding of the franchisor’s system up front and personal, obtain an understanding of the strengths of the brand, the franchisor’s management, and allows them to ask all of the questions they have.

 When a Discovery Day is done well, the franchisor is able to convey to the prospect that they are serious about selecting only the best candidates, and set the tone that allows them to leave excited about the chance of being invited to become a franchisee.
 Franchises are “sold,” after all, when the prospect can emotionally see themselves as the owner of the business.
 And as Bill Rosenberg observed so long ago, since you learn as much from a person’s behavior as you do from what they say, having your management team meet a prospect in person gives you the chance to observe the way they handle themselves in a business and social setting.